Do Go On - 396 - Rosemary Brown: A Musical Seance

 How do you?

-The fact that you two have never heard a list probably goes some way towards that.
+The fact that you too have never heard a list probably goes somewhere towards it.

 But it's possibly because I'm saying the name wrong.